localtracker/pyrobe/README.md

 Unique MACs:  1
 ```
+The script outputs a log with the recoded MAC addresses and SSID's being probed in the same location the script was run from.

 # The Idea

-The script outputs a log with the recoded MAC addresses and SSID's being probed in the same location the script was run from.
-At the end you can find information such as unique MAC addresses in the list and scan time and date.
+It the end, you can find information such as unique MAC addresses in the list and scan time and date.

 You can capture more probe requests by:

   1. Run pyrobe.py
   2. Open a channel hopping deauth utility like "wifijammer.py" and let it till the list stops updating.
   3. Tons more probe requests!

+By studying these probe requests and querying them against wigle.net for known SSID locations, you can find out where your target has been and other useful information.